CiscoDevNet/terraform-provider-sdwan/docs/resources/hub_and_spoke_topology_policy_definition.md

 page_title: "sdwan_hub_and_spoke_topology_policy_definition Resource - terraform-provider-sdwan"
 subcategory: "Centralized Policies"
 description: |-
-  This resource can manage a Hub and Spoke Topology policy definition.
+  This resource can manage a Hub and Spoke Topology Policy Definition .
 ---

 # sdwan_hub_and_spoke_topology_policy_definition (Resource)

-This resource can manage a Hub and Spoke Topology policy definition.
+This resource can manage a Hub and Spoke Topology Policy Definition .

 ## Example Usage